What Is Remarketing (Retargeting)?

 Google Search Remarketing

-You can also use Remarketing lists in your Search campaigns.
+You can also use Remarketing lists in your Search campaigns as a marketing tactic.
 There are two primary strategies:

 Facebook Remarketing

-Most of the people visiting your website use Facebook, and they probably spend lots of time looking through their Facebook News Feed.
+Most of the people visiting your website use Facebook, and they probably spend lots of time looking through their Facebook News Feed, making it an ideal platform to reach your target audiences.
 You can turn their personalized News Feed browsing into a reminder to come back and purchase your product or service.

 Facebook Dynamic Product Ads